 Constructibility refers to ensuring in advance that a building or structure can be built efficiently, in terms of time, resources and money.
-Building Information Modeling, when sufficiently developed and therefore accurate, lets the industry achieve efficiency with information-rich, as-will-be-built models and find possible problems before starting to work, using or wasting real materials.
+Building Information Modelling, when sufficiently developed and therefore accurate, lets the industry achieve efficiency with information-rich, as-will-be-built models and find possible problems before starting to work, using or wasting real materials.
 These constructible models minimize costly surprises, RFI's (requests for information) and open the way for more profitable projects.

 If the question is "What is BIM?", constructibility should be a part of the answer.
 With Tekla, constructibility is the foundation of developing BIM software.
 Software must meet the needs of the industry, putting the “I” (information) in BIM - the more information a model includes, the more beneficial it is to all project parties.